Investing Investing Basics

 Bibliophiles may enjoy adding rare or out-of-print books to their investments.
 Ironically, the digital age has increased the value of these manuscripts while simultaneously reducing the supply, as many people toss out old books they no longer read.

-Becoming familiar with a specific genre can help you hone in on which books would do best in your collection.
+Becoming familiar with a specific genre can help you determine which books would be best in your collection.

 Vintage toys